Credito Emiliano: Inclusion in research

 According to a research by Mediobanca, Credito Emiliano was ranked the 11th largest bank in Italy by total assets as of 31 December 2015, despite several banking group being included in the research.
 If including central banks, postal savings and subsidiaries of foreign banking groups, the bank was ranked 10th (9th among retail and commercial conglomerates if omitting investment banks and insurance-bank conglomerates of Italy such as Banca Mediolanum and Mediobanca).

-Parmigiano Reggiano cheese wheels as collateral
+Cheese as collateral

-Credito Emiliano has received widespread publicity from major organizations such as Forbes, because they hold wheels of Parmigiano Reggiano cheese as collateral for debt, as opposed to holding assets such as gold.
+Credito Emiliano has received attention from organizations such as Harvard Business School, the USDA Foreign Agricultural Service, and the New York Times, because it holds wheels of Parmigiano Reggiano cheese as collateral for debt.
+The bank has accepted cheese as collateral since 1953, and a subsidiary of the bank operates climate-controlled warehouses that could store 440 thousand wheels of cheese weighing 80 lb each.
+The subsidiary additionally leases out warehouse space for non-collateral cheese.

-In fact, the bank itself is actually backed by the wheels of Parmigiano Reggiano, rather than bars of gold like conventional banks.
-The reason behind this is that Parmigiano Reggiano cheese not only holds its value, but it actually increases in value, because the more the cheese ages, the more delicious and valuable it becomes.
-According to the case, "Eighteen-month cheese gives pasta zing.
-Thirty-six-month cheese makes angels sing."